Blender 4.2 LTS Worked Examples

 Sculpting the Hi Res Mesh

 Go to the Sculpting Workspace and select Sculpt Mode.
-Select the hi res head, and do Shift H to hide all other objects except the hi-res head.
+Shift H to hide all other objects except the hi-res head.

 Apply the mirror modifier (which is irreversible, which is why we made a copy of the head), delete the subsurf modifier.
 Add the multiresolution modifier.
 Subdivide 4 times to get fine enough resolution for the lips when sculpting, and hit Apply.